openlibhums/memory-alpha/content/support/review/triple-anonymous-peer-review.md

 ## Key settings for triple anonymous peer review

 Two settings must be configured for triple anonymous peer review to work: the personally identifiable information filter and the reply-to address.
+These settings are accessible through the **All settings** page.

 <!-- Should the two step below be broken down further? -->
 - Section editor personally identifiable information filter (se_pii_filter)